 On March 11, 2020, the World Health Organization declared the novel strain of coronavirus (COVID-19) a global pandemic and recommended containment and mitigation measures worldwide.
 The COVID-19 outbreak in the United States has caused business disruption through mandated and voluntary closings of businesses and shelter in place orders for all but those deemed essential services.
-While the business disruption is currently expected to be temporary, there is considerable uncertainty around the duration of the closings and shelter in place orders.
-As a result, the outbreak has caused uncertainty in the financial markets.
-However, even though the District's office remains closed to the public, the District continues to provide essential services to its customers.
+While the business disruption was temporary, there is still considerable uncertainty due to variants, known and unknown.
+The District continues to provide essential services to its customers.
 Its operations and revenue sources have not been significantly impacted by the pandemic.
 No adjustments have been made to these financial statements as a result of this uncertainty.